DAY 01: Airport / Negambo

 Visit the Silk Garden.
 Clients will be shown the process of making silk & how the handloom sarees are been made in Sri Lanka.
 The ladies will be given a chance to wear a traditional Sri Lankan saree & it is an ideal opportunity to experience the Sri Lankan dressing culture.
 You can shop for Silk items, sarees, sarongs, shirts & many other beautiful materials according to your choice.

 Wood carving is a traditional industry in Sri Lanka.
 Believed to have emerged in the ancient temples, the traditions & the techniques were passed from one generation to another.
 Today some of the wonderful craftsmen who belonged to such generations are still engaged in the field.
-They create wood carvings, statues, furniture, traditional masks, sculptures, handy craft, and paintings and to various other products of the same nature.
-A visit to a wood carving center involves in the learning of these ancient traditions & one could make purchases as well.
+They create wood carvings, statues, furniture, traditional masks, sculptures, handy craft, paintings and various other products of the same nature.
+A visit to a wood carving centre involves in the learning of these ancient traditions & one could make purchases as well.

 Ramboda is a breathtaking natural beauty.
 There are two prominent waterfalls next to each other.
 Clients could take pictures & enjoy the view from a view deck.